xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

-    answer='The solution becomes smoother and decays toward zero as time goes on, making the initial guesses for each Newton and GMRES iteration more accurate, and the systems easier to solve, so ARKode gradually increases the step size as it is able.' %}
+    answer='The solution becomes smoother and decays toward zero as time goes on, making the initial guesses for each Newton and GMRES iteration more accurate, and the systems easier to solve, so ARKODE gradually increases the step size as it is able.' %}

 Run the code a few more times with various values of `rtol` -- how well does the adaptivity algorithm produce solutions within the